demon horns logo

 The ANTIGOOD, ANTIEVIL, and ANTINEUTRAL flags indicate that the item cannot be worn by a character with that alignment.
 If you try to wear an item that conflicts with your alignment, the item will zap you and refuse to be equipped.

-The GOOD and EVIL flags are the reverse of this, and serve to give your character a good or evil taint without actually changing your alignment.
+The GOOD and EVIL flags are the reverse of this, and serve to give your character a good or evil taint.
 If you wear something flagged EVIL, any ANTIEVIL equipment you're using will zap you and fall off.
 The same applies with GOOD flagged equipment, which cannot be worn at the same time as ANTIGOOD equipment.
+Note wearing a piece of equipment with either of these flags will consume your alignment by a tiny amount while worn: a GOOD flagged item will lower your alignment, and an EVIL flagged item will raise it.

 Note that a neutral aligned character can use a large variety of eq, including ANTIGOOD and ANTIEVIL equipment at the same time, so long that character doesn't wear any pieces flagged GOOD or EVIL.
 Example: